dmarticus/dmarticus.github.io/_posts/2022-10-31-use-newtypes-for-typesafe-data-validation-with-aeson.md

 ## Extra benefit: pre-parsed JSON data makes testing easy

-As I mentioned in the intro, of the extra perks of all of this type safety means that writing integration tests for this API client is easy.
+As I mentioned in the intro, a nice benefit of this type of data modeling is that it make writing integration tests for this API easy.
 Once I've modeled all of my data, I can write a test like this

 ```hs
 it "gets configuration info" $ do